ministryofjustice/moj-frontend/docs/design-system-impact.md

           {{ improvement }}%
         </span>
         <p class="govuk-!-margin-bottom-0">
-          of those asked agreed or strongly agreed that the Design System improves the quality of their work and makes services more consistent and accessible.
+          agreed or strongly agreed that the Design System improves the quality of their work and makes services more consistent and accessible.
         </p>
       </div>
     </div>